enkidevs/curriculum/JavaScript/Ecmascript 2015/multiple-functions-in-single-module.md

 import person from 'person';
 ```

-Modules like variables are hoisted but imports and exports must exist at the top level of a module and cannot be conditional so the below is is invalid:
+Note that modules like variables are hoisted but imports and exports must exist at the top level of a module and cannot be conditional so the below is is invalid:

 ```
 if (condition) {
  import 'double'; //error
 }
 ```